jamiealquiza/bicache/README.md

 ![img_0849](https://user-images.githubusercontent.com/4108044/27234682-1dfcac78-527b-11e7-9d4f-5908ab1cbfef.PNG)
 > *color key denotes shard lock exclusivity; blue represents a read lock, orange is a full rw lock*

-Get, Set and Delete requests are routed to the appropriate cache shard using a hash-routing scheme on the key name.
+Get, Set and Delete requests are routed to the appropriate cache shard with a hash-routing on the key name.
 Bicache's internal accounting, cache promotion, evictions and usage stats are all isolated per shard.
 Promotions and evictions are handled sequentially across shards in a dedicated background task at the configured `AutoEvict` interval (promotion/eviction timings are emitted if configured; these metrics represet the most performance influencing aspect of bicache).
 When calling the `Stat()` method on bicache, shard statistics (hits, misses, usage) are aggregated and returned.

 # Installation
 Tested with Go 1.7+.